infinitescroll/quasar/docs/usingQuasar.md

 ### Dependencies

 - [MonboDB](https://www.mongodb.com/) - for any issues related directly to mongoDB, we'd recommend checking their documentation first.
-- [Node.js](https://nodejs.org/en/) - we've been using node `v12.9.0` with no problems.
+- [Node.js](https://nodejs.org/en/) - supports node versions 10, 11, and 12.

 ### Configuring a .env file

 There are a few required `.env` variables.
-An example can be found [here](https://github.com/openworklabs/quasar/blob/update/docs/docs/usingQuasar.md#example).
+An example can be found [here](https://github.com/openworklabs/quasar/blob/primary/docs/usingQuasar.md#example).
 The only required variable is the `STORAGE_REGISTRY_CONTRACT_ADDRESS`.

 ### Run Quasar Locally